yongenportkey/portkey-workshop-contracts-demo/docs/smart-contract-frontend.md

 sidebar_position: 7
 ---

-# Working with the deployed smart contract
+# Interacting with the deployed smart contract on the frontend

 ## 1. Preparation